Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

 hijacking are more sever.
 Thus, to adhere to the factory pattern, the product contract must:

-1. Always be constructed in an uninitialized state, with no balance, authority or any other state.
+1. Always be constructed in an uninitialized state, with no balance, authority, or any other state.

 2. Only permit the ``initialize`` update operation while it is in the uninitialized state.